 ANDREW: I’ll give it a 3, as well.

 SVETA: In 2018, we saw the rise of custom illustrations.
 Designers from all over the world are avoiding stock photography on websites.
 For example, Vans did a slight redesign of an e-commerce website and freshened it up with detailed and bright illustrations.
 Do you like the new wave of illustrations?

 ANDREW: That’s definitely a 5, hot trend.
 Here’s where we should differentiate unique creativity from the will to keep up with trends.

-When a company is seeking their own style and visual language and works out the combinations of lines, shapes and colors, it looks amazing.
+When a company is seeking its own style and visual language and works out the combinations of lines, shapes and colors, it looks amazing.

 I liked it how the Slack team did their re-branding.
 Those retro illustrations are associated with old-school posters.
 It looks fresh